 The Wounded Healer's Heart

 The wounded healer's heart as a subject for this series of posts* came as a surprise.
-Past the surprise, though, came the aha: Of course this subject needs addressing.
+Past the surprise, though, came the “aha”: Of course, this subject needs to be addressed.
 How could it not?

 While preparing for bed one night, my guides stopped me so I could receive a message.
 The channeled message informed me I needed "more heart" in my energy field.
 I watched a gorgeous Northern lights-like display of rose quartz energy flow into my field.